Retroyers/advanced_func_vehicle/README.md

 Advanced func vehicle is an amxx plugin for cs 1.6.
 Tested on amxx 1.8.2 & 1.9.0, windows and linux.
-Horns were working around 2009 for https://steamcommunity.com/groups/roadragecs Vehicle weapons were working in 2011 for https://steamcommunity.com/groups/FragaholicsCs
+Horns were working around 2009 for https://steamcommunity.com/groups/roadragecs Vehicle weapons were working in 2011, originally for https://steamcommunity.com/groups/FragaholicsCs Latest version is running on https://steamcommunity.com/groups/awesomecars

  - 9+ vehicle weapon types
  - 12+ vehicle types with different resistances